QuotaClub

 It’s the most common question from people considering an SDR career in Australia: how much do SDRs actually earn?

-The figures in this post come from the QuotaClub salary calculator, which is built on advertised ranges and offer data from Australian and New Zealand SaaS companies with A$100M+ revenue.
-The bands are directionally consistent with public data on RepVue, which lists a median Australian SDR base salary of A$74,655 and median OTE of A$112,312 as of April 2026, with top performers reaching A$158,749.
+The baseline bands in this post come from the QuotaClub salary calculator.
+They are QuotaClub editorial estimates built from advertised ranges and offer data observed across established Australian and New Zealand SaaS companies.
+They are directionally consistent with the RepVue snapshot QuotaClub captured in April 2026, which listed a median Australian SDR base salary of A$74,655 and median OTE of A$112,312.
+RepVue is a self-reported dataset and is a cross-check, not the sole source for these bands.

 SDR salaries in Australia, 2026